-Other alternatives include longer-acting intravitreal steroid injections (Iluvein, Ozurdex), laser treatment (which may have already been given) and other types of injection called anti-vascular endothelial growth factor (anti-VEGF) therapy (Avastin, Lucentis).
-Ozurdex is currently licensed for use in retinal vein occlusions, and is available at this hospital for this condition.
-Avastin is unlicensed, and can be used off-label in some circumstances.
-If appropriate, your eye doctor will discuss this with you.
+Other alternatives include longer-acting intravitreal steroid injections (Iluvein, Ozurdex), laser treatment (which may have already been given) and other types of injection called anti-vascular endothelial growth factor (anti-VEGF) therapy.

 What happens before the treatment?

 Please take your usual medication and eye drops on the day of your injection appointment.
 Before your injection, you will be given a tablet and eye drops to lower your eye pressure.
 If you want, you can take paracetamol tablets on the morning of the injection, if you can take them (always read the label; do not exceed the recommended dose).